-F. Control Power Transformer
+D. Control Power Transformer

-A control power transformer (Fig. 18) is fixedmounted on the left-hand side wall of the controller compartment.
-Power is supplied to the fused primary of the control power transformer from stabs on the withdrawable contactor carriage.
-These stabs engage clips on the transformer when the carriage is inserted into the compartment.
+A control power transformer (Fig. 12) is fixed-mounted on the floor of the controller compartment.
+Power is supplied to the fused primary of the control power transformer from the load side of the main power fuses.

-Optionally, a second transformer (Fig. 19), normally used as an instrument transformer, can be mounted in the compartment.
-When this option is supplied, a third set of stabs is furnished on the withdrawable carriage.
-The two transformers are then connected in an open-delta arrangement.
+Optionally, a second transformer (Fig. 13), normally used as an instrument transformer, can be mounted in the compartment.
+When this option is supplied, the two transformers are normally connected in an open-delta arrangement.